Wednesday, November 18, 2015

 RS: The Good old days, it was nice.

-Steve: We gotta visit the Duke we’ll be right back with some more wonderful stories from Chris Miller, the author.
+Steve: We gotta visit the Duke we’ll be right back with some more wonderful stories from Chris Millar, the author.
 Thanks for listening.

 Steve: Belching.
 Pardon!
 Jonesy’s Jukebox on Indie 103.1 with my guest Rat Scabies, the author, drummer and er…

 Steve: And Grail Hunter and thief of old antiquities.
 You was on the Anarchy Tour, right?